-- The new formula will be based on a target student-to-teacher ratio with the target state average teacher salary of \$48,500 for the 2016-17 school year. - The target ratio will be based on a sliding scale for enrollments: - o Less than 200 12.5 to 1 - o 200 to 600 12.5 through 15 to 1 - o More than 600 15 to 1 - o It is important to note that class sizes will not be mandated based on these ratios. - To cover additional salary and benefits costs, the formula will include a benefits factor of 29 percent and an overhead factor of 31 percent, which factors in administrators and other district employees.
+- The new formula will be based on a target student-to-teacher ratio with the target state average teacher salary of \$48,500 for the 2016-17 school year. - The target ratio will be based on a sliding scale for enrollments: - o Less than 200 12 to 1 - o 200 to 600 12 through 15 to 1 - o More than 600 15 to 1 - o It is important to note that class sizes will not be mandated based on these ratios. - To cover additional salary and benefits costs, the formula will include a benefits factor of 29 percent and an overhead factor of 31 percent, which factors in administrators and other district employees. - Fall enrollment will be used to determine a district's student count.